dportik/dadi_pipeline/README.md

 **Caveats:**

  The likelihood and AIC returned represent the true likelihood only if the SNPs are unlinked across loci.
-For ddRADseq data where a single SNP is selected per locus, this is true, but if SNPs are linked across loci then the likelihood is actually a composite likelihood and using something like AIC is no longer appropriate for model comparisons.
+For ddRADseq data where a single SNP is selected per locus, this is considered true, but if SNPs are linked across loci then the likelihood is actually a composite likelihood and using something like AIC is no longer appropriate for model comparisons.
 See the discussion group for more information on this subject.

- To change whether the frequency spectrum is folded vs. unfolded requires two changes in the script.
-The first is where the spectrum object is created, indicated by the *polarized* argument:

-     #Convert this dictionary into folded AFS object
-     #[polarized = False] creates folded spectrum object
-     fs = dadi.Spectrum.from_data_dict(dd, pop_ids=pop_ids, projections = proj, polarized = False)

-The above code will create a folded spectrum.
-When calling the optimization function, this must also be indicated in the *fs_folded* argument:

-     #this is from the first example:
-     Optimize_Functions.Optimize_Routine(fs, pts, prefix, "sym_mig", sym_mig, 3, 4, fs_folded=True)

-To create an unfolded spectrum, the *polarized* and *fs_folded*  arguments in the above lines need to be changed accordingly:

-     #[polarized = True] creates an unfolded spectrum object
-     fs = dadi.Spectrum.from_data_dict(dd, pop_ids=pop_ids, projections = proj, polarized = True)

-     #and the optimization routine function must also be changed:
-     Optimize_Functions.Optimize_Routine(fs, pts, prefix, "sym_mig", sym_mig, 3, 4, fs_folded=False)

-It will be clear if either argument has been misspecified because the calculation of certain statistics will cause a crash with the following error:

-     ValueError: Cannot operate with a folded Spectrum and an unfolded one.

-If you see this, check to make sure both relevant arguments actually agree on the spectrum being folded or unfolded.

 **Citation Information:**